obestwalter/loslassa/README.rst

 a german dialect called `Swabian <http://en.wikipedia.org/wiki/Swabian_German>`_ spoken in parts of South Germany.
-As I moved into this part of Germany in 2011 I came in direct contact with this dialect and I am still quite in awe about it, but I really like it, so I thought I give my first open source project a Swabian name :)
+As I moved into this part of Germany in 2011 I came in direct contact with this dialect and I am still quite in awe of it, but I really like it, so I thought I give my first open source project a Swabian name :)

 Anyway, when I came up with the idea to this project I went to my Yoga class